PedroGarciaOT/FortifyDemoApp/README.md

-# Fortify Web App Demo
+# Fortify Injection Demo

-This is an example project for the demonstration of Fortify SAST and DAST vulnerability scanning
+This is an example project for the demonstration of Fortify SAST and DAST vulnerability scanning.
+In particular this application has various injection vulnerabilities that can be found by Fortify

 To use this demo in full you will need the following software installed: